7Block Labs

 3. Transaction Graph Analysis

-- Map out sequences of transactions to identify patterns suggestive of sandwich attacks or MEV extraction.
+• Draw up a visual representation of transaction sequences to identify patterns that could signal sandwich attacks or MEV extraction.

-- Repeated sequences such as a large swap followed by a quick counter-trade.
+• Keep an eye out for recognizable patterns, such as a major swap quickly followed by a rapid counter-trade.

 4. Anomaly Detection Using Machine Learning

-Implementation tip: Use models trained on historical data of known MEV attacks for real-time alerts.
+Implementation tip: Think about using models that have been trained on historical data from known MEV attacks to help you set up real-time alerts.

 Example 1: Detecting Front-Running in a DEX